 Federal laws and regulations, starting with the National Historic Preservation Act (NHPA) of 1966, are what drive modern cultural resource practices.
 Section 106 of the NHPA is a cornerstone of these practices.
 Section 106 requires that Federal agencies take cultural resources (including archeological sites) into account when planning projects that impact historic properties—archaeological sites, historic buildings, and other important physical parts of our history.
 A summary of Section 106 regulations and how to use them may be found on the web site of the Advisory Council on Historic Preservation (ACHP).

-The bottom line is that all federally funded or permitted projects in the State of Mississippi must be reviewed by the Mississippi Department of Archives and History for impacts to cultural resources.
+All federally funded or permitted projects in the State of Mississippi must be reviewed by the Mississippi Department of Archives and History for impacts to cultural resources.

 If you have questions about the form or your project, contact Hal Bell, Review & Compliance Officer, at 601-576-6957 or firstname.lastname@example.org.